ibm-cloud-docs/cloud-object-storage/api-reference/api-reference-objects.md

 ## Copy an object

 A `PUT` given a path to a new object creates a new copy of another object specified by the `x-amz-copy-source` header.
-Unless otherwise altered the metadata remains the same, although any ACL is reset to `private` for the  account creating the copy.
+Unless otherwise altered the metadata remains the same.

 **Syntax**